BaRatin-tools/BaRatinAGE/README.md

 ### Bugs

 If you enconter bugs or any problems when using **BaRatinAGE**, please let us know.
-The best way to do so is to have a Guithub accompt and open a new _issue_ by clicking `New Issue` on the page la page [https://github.com/BaRatin-tools/BaRatinAGE/issues](https://github.com/BaRatin-tools/BaRatinAGE/issues).
+The best way to do so is to have a Guthub account and open a new _issue_ by clicking `New Issue` on the page la page [https://github.com/BaRatin-tools/BaRatinAGE/issues](https://github.com/BaRatin-tools/BaRatinAGE/issues).
-Alternatively, you can send an emeil to  **baratin.dev [at] lists.irstea.fr**.
+Alternatively, you can send an email to  **baratin.dev [at] lists.irstea.fr**.
 Please, be as exhaustive as possible when describing the issue.

 ### Multi-language support